IUSmusic/IUS-DMS/README.md

 - Clear hardware documentation
 - Versioned releases
 - Customizable effect plugins

-## Changelog

-**14 March 2026**
-- Kept the app as a 5-track sequencer
-- Decoupled the keyboard size from the 31-step sequencer

-- Replaced the limited keyboard with a full piano keyboard
-- Upgraded the keyboard path to use a soundfont-backed piano with fallback behavior

-- Added a new Record Monitor below the master track
-- Wired it so it shows only armed or recording tracks
-- Made the monitor responsive so multiple armed tracks are visible as needed
-- Added track color mapping so recordings are visually tied to their source track
-- Moved the Settings inside the Library / Sound Bank monitor

-- Reduced the left monitor/bank panel width by about 10%
-- Added Skip Back, Play/Pause, and Skip Forward controls
-- Wired the new UI so the controls and monitor behavior are connected
-- Kept the master track as controller rather than using it as the recording lane

- **13 March 2026**

-  - Added a dedicated master track panel above the regular tracks
-  - Includes **FX toggle**, **Midi/Bank mode**, **Reverb**, **Delay**, **Distortion**, **Volume**, **Play**, **Rec**, and **Sustain**
-  - Added a **left-side main monitor** panel
-  - Added an always-visible **oscilloscope** inside the main monitor
-  - Wired to the **master output analyser**

-  - Added a persistent **Sound Library** view inside the main monitor
-  - Includes sound browsing, file loading, search, and assignment workflow support

-  - Added functional **Reverb**, **Delay**, and **Distortion** controls on all tracks
-  - Controls are visually presented as physical-style knobs and wired to audio behavior

-  - Added a **minimal physical EQ section** in the top area
-  - Wired to the **master bus**

   **3 Stereo In + Master Stereo Out Mixer Display**